tldr-pages/tldr/pages/windows/replace.md

 `replace {{path/to/file_or_directory}} {{path/to/destination}}`

-- Only adds files that do not already exist:
+- Add files to the destination directory instead of replacing existing files:

 `replace {{path/to/file_or_directory}} {{path/to/destination}} /a`